Franklinliu/SpCon-Artifact/README.md

-# SpCon --- Mining Smart Contract Role Structures for Permission Bug Detection.
+# SpCon

+An artifact evaluation package for the ISSTA'22 submission: "Finding Permission Bugs in Smart Contracts with Role Mining".